covalercom/narratiive-analytics-iossdk-swift-demo/Pods/NarratiiveSDK/README.md

 **Note**: The `screenName` is used to identify the screen view.
 It should follows a URL path format and be in lowercases.

+## About IDFA

+Announced at WDDC (Worldwide Developers Conference) 2020, iOS 14 will begin requiring users to opt in for developers to access their devices’ advertising ID, or IDFA.

+In versions before v0.2.0, the SDK collects the IDFA and use it for user identification by default.

+Since v0.2.0, the SDK requires the use of IDFA be explicitly enabled by setting `useIDFA = true`.
+Please refer to the above example for details.

 ## Author